Smiling Albino

 Not far from the lobby of the Shangri-La where this particular trip assembled, the bicycles are already threading through sois where you can barely hear a car.
 The sheer speed at which you can move from the grinding roar of traffic to the shady peace of a narrow lane can leave you feeling that it’s been a while since you took a proper breath.

 We are in old Bangkok, the city that exists between the fat lines of the expressways and main roads that give it much of its soiled reputation as a place only fit for cars.
-There are decorated walls left over from graffiti contests, the immaculately preserved residence of a 19th century French liquor trader (and his substantially less immaculate warehouse), Catholic churches from the years after the Burmese sacking of Ayutthaya, royal temples with murals so exquisitely painted that you wonder how not a single other visitor is there.
+There are decorated walls left over from street art exibitions, the immaculately restored residence of a 19th century French liquor trader (and his substantially less immaculate warehouse), Catholic churches from the years after the Burmese sacking of Ayutthaya, royal temples with murals so exquisitely painted that you wonder how not a single other visitor is there.

 bangkokg thailand Street_Art (1)